The400MillionDollarCorporation/xorox/frontend/MEMECOIN_FONTS_GUIDE.md

-# 🎨 Memecoin Fonts Guide - ZoroX
+# 🎨 Memecoin Fonts Guide - Iris

 ## 🚀 **New Font System Overview**

-We've upgraded ZoroX with a comprehensive set of memecoin-appropriate fonts that give the platform a fun, playful, and crypto-native feel while maintaining professionalism.
+We've upgraded Iris with a comprehensive set of memecoin-appropriate fonts that give the platform a fun, playful, and crypto-native feel while maintaining professionalism.

 ## 📝 **Available Font Classes**